Favorite Charlie Munger Quotes Display His Legendary Wit and Wisdom Selected By Warren Buffett

 Ben Graham, considered the father of value investing said, “Day to day, the stock market is a voting machine; in the long term it’s a weighing machine.”
 Munger adds, “If you keep making something more valuable, then some wise person is going to notice it and start buying.”

-Although Munger admired Ben Graham, he has been more critical of him than Buffett who was a student of his and worked him.
-Munger is a value investor, calling it “intelligent investing” as you are seeking better prospects than what it costs you to purchase.
+Although Munger admired Ben Graham, he was more critical of him than Buffett, a student who worked with him.
+Munger was a value investor, calling it “intelligent investing,” as you seek better prospects than what it costs you to purchase.

 Investors Need To Learn More And Make Adjustments